AdobeDocs/mobile-services.it-IT/help/android/target-main/c-mob-target-preview-android.md

 >[!IMPORTANT]
 >
->Per utilizzare Preview Preview (Anteprima Target), è necessario disporre della versione SDK 4.14.0 o successiva.
+>To use Target Preview, you need SDK version 4.14.0 or later.

 * **setPreviewRestartDeeplink**